What Puanga and Matariki mean to Whanganui

 In the traditional Māori lunar calendar, Maramataka, the new year begins with the first new moon after Matariki appears in the sky.

-Whanganui Regional Museum's Public Programmes presenter Lisa Rewiti teaches many schools about Puanga and Matariki.
+Whanganui Regional Museum's Public Programmes presenter Lisa Reweti teaches many schools about Puanga and Matariki.

 "There's a myth that Matariki can't be seen in Whanganui when it can be.
 It's just that Puanga is visible first."